vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/audit4.md

 {{< /tab >}}
 {{< /tabpane >}}

-Update the inputs as shown below with values relevant to your environment.
-Specifically `nsxManager`,`sessionToken`,`sessionCookieId`,`syslogServers`,`sftpServer`,`ntpServers`,`ntpServers`,and `nsxtVersion` at a minimum.
-The other inputs are optional depending on your environment.
+Update the inputs as shown below with values relevant to the environment.
+Specifically the `nsxManager`,`sessionToken`,`sessionCookieId`,`syslogServers`,`sftpServer`,`ntpServers`,`ntpServers`,and `nsxtVersion` inputs at a minimum.
+The other inputs are optional depending on the environment.
 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
 {{< tab header="4.1.2+" lang="yaml" >}}